sanzceb/telegram-bots/README.md

 `echofriend`: A basic echo server that handles three global commands: `start` , `help` and `echo`.

+`fixture_scout`: A simple bot that reads a football calendar from csv files responds to queries made by the command `/fixture`.
+It is in development right now.

 ## Future improvements

-- Implement a new module to deal with the Telegram API
+- `fixture_scout`: Create a simple module import the data from csv files using `csv` module
-- Implement a parsing module of Telegram API responses.